chase/vim-react-snippets/README.md

 vim-react-snippets
 ==================

-A set of snippets for Vim to work with Facebook's [React](http://facebook.github.io/react/) library.
+A set of snippets for Vim to work with Facebook's [React](http://facebook.github.io/react/) library in ES6.

 A direct port of the awesome snippets from [jgebhardt/sublime-react](https://github.com/jgebhardt/sublime-react).